 Back home Jin and Fatimah knew their languages and were included in their classes.
 Being new, they now feel lonely and confused.
 This book gently shows how it feels to be new and the process of making friends from the perspective of children from different cultures and countries.

 Inside Outside by Lizi Boyd

 If you’ve never read a wordless picture book, you must read this one with a diverse main character.
-And when I say read, I mean engage in the story through the detailed illustrations on kraft paper and the revealing die-cuts sharing glimpses of more.
+And when I say read, I mean to engage in the story through the detailed illustrations on kraft paper and the revealing die-cuts sharing glimpses of more.

 The Song of Delphine by Kenneth Kraegel